How to use the Firewall

 Extending the Default ConfigurationBy default, all traffic will be blocked, except for the defined rules.
 That means that an empty ruleset on an active firewall denys all incoming and outgoing connections.

-When enabling the firewall for the first time, default rules will automatically be deployed ensuring you don't lose access to your device.
-Hence, all external access will be blocked, except SSH and Screen Sharing.
-Outgoing traffic however will still be allowed.
+When creating a new firewall, default rules will automatically be added ensuring you don't lose access to your device.
+With this, all external access will be blocked, except SSH and Screen Sharing.
+Outgoing traffic will still be allowed.

 You are free to adjust or remove these default rules as you like.
-Of course, additional rules can be configured as desired.
+Of course, additional rules can be configured as needed.

 #